Get started

 Inworld is the stronger choice when:

-• Voice quality is the top priority.
-TTS 1.5 Max ranks #1 on the Artificial Analysis leaderboard with 3 of the top 5 positions.
+• Realtime voice quality is the top priority.
+Realtime TTS-2 and 1.5 Max are the top-ranked realtime TTS models on the Artificial Analysis Speech Arena.
 For applications where users hear the voice as the primary interface (companions, customer support, language learning), quality is what they remember.

 • You need a full voice pipeline, not just TTS.
-STT, LLM routing across hundreds of models, and the Realtime API in a single integration means fewer vendors, fewer failure points, and a simpler architecture.
+STT, the Router (200+ LLMs), and the Realtime API in a single integration means fewer vendors, fewer failure points, and a simpler architecture.

 • Model flexibility matters.
 The Router lets you switch LLMs, run A/B tests across providers, and set up automatic fallback chains.
 No re-integration required when you change models.